amandeepmittal/amanhimself.dev/content/posts/building-offline-react-native-apps-with-asyncstorage.md

             <Item>
               <Input
                 value={this.state.task}
-                placeholder='Enter a new task...'
+                placeholder="Enter a new task..."
                 autoFocus
-                clearButtonMode='always'
+                clearButtonMode="always"
                 autoCorrect={false}
                 onChange={this.onChangeText}
                 onSubmitEditing={this.onAddTask}